Jim Chalmers: Political positions

 Chalmers is a member of the Labor Right faction.
 In 2016 he co-founded the Courtyard Group, a roundtable linking Labor MPs with "Australia's leading progressive thinkers from business, academia, media, and consumer advocacy bodies".

 According to political scientist Carol Johnson, Chalmers' 2013 book Glory Daze "defined Labor as standing for intergenerational mobility, aspiration and the Fair Go, while emphasising the importance of sound economic management".
 His 2017 book Changing Jobs: The fair go in the new machine age, co-authored with telecommunications executive Mike Quigley, argued that future governments should consider a robot tax to reduce the impact of technological unemployment.
 He has also expressed positive views on the concept of a universal basic income.
 In the lead-up to the 2022 election, Chalmers stated that an ALP government would not increase taxes other than on multinational corporations.
 He also rejected new taxes.
 His campaigning focused on cost of living issues but also emphasised the need to work co-operatively with business.

 In a long-form essay published in The Monthly in 2023, Chalmers argued for more active involvement by the government in capital markets to collaborate with enterprises that suit the government's social and environmental priorities, describing it as "values-based capitalism".

+Electoral history

 Personal life

-In March 2013 Chalmers married Laura Anderson, a journalist and writer who worked as a staffer to Penny Wong and Julia Gillard.
+In March 2013, Chalmers married Laura Anderson, a journalist and writer who worked as a staffer to Penny Wong and Julia Gillard.
 The couple have three children.
 Their wedding, attended by Gillard and Wayne Swan among others, occurred two days after an ALP leadership spill.
 While in attendance Gillard "convened a council of war in a specially set-aside room to frame a new ministry".

-Chalmers identifies as a Catholic, though more "tribal than Bible", his three children having been baptised in the same church he was baptised.
+Chalmers identifies as a Catholic, though more "tribal than Bible", his three children having been baptised in the same church as himself.
 His interests have been listed to include running, rugby league and basketball.
+He is a fan of hip-hop music, with some of his favourite artists including Tupac Shakur, The Notorious B.I.G. and Nas.

+In the National Rugby League Chalmers supports the Brisbane Broncos.